Palestinians say Kerry appeasing Israel over Iran at their expense

 Shapiro said Gaza’s government would have to change for Palestinian statehood to be fully realized.

 “We are talking about two states for two peoples.
 The Palestinian state will also include Gaza.
 But there has to be a change to the regime there.
-That is clear.”
+That is clear,” he said.